kggold4/computer-science-B.Sc-materials/year 2/Introduction to Neural Computation/README.md

 **Introduction**:
-Max net is a neural network when each neuron is connected to others with weight of -ε when 0 < ε < 1/n when m is the number of neurons, In addition each neuron is connected to itself with weight of 1
+Max net is a neural network when each neuron is connected to others with weight of -ε when 0 < ε < 1/n when m is the number of neurons, In addition each neuron is connected to itself with weight of 1.

+**Purpose**:
+The network purpose is to find the biggest vector

 **Parameters**: